imdeep0610/imdeep0610/README.md

 ### 🚀 Featured Projects

+- 🎓 **Ed-Tech Platform (Study Notion)**
+  Performance-optimized learning dashboard with modular components and seamless state management.

 - 🧮 **Health Metrics Tracker**
   A React app for tracking health data with charts, filters, sorting, and local storage support.

-- 🎓 **Ed-Tech Platform (LEX)**
-  Performance-optimized learning dashboard with modular components and seamless state management.

 - 🎙️ **Speech Settings Panel**
   A sleek, configurable UI for managing audio and text-to-speech settings with live preview.